 1. Keep it clear and simple

 The golden rule - Lower thirds should be clear, visible, and easy to read.

 Therefore, it's important to optimize font size, style, and color to add clarity.
 Usually, sans-serif fonts are tried and tested styles that are the easiest to read.
 Avoid picking a fancy font as it makes reading difficult.

 Ensure the color scheme you use compliments the video’s overall look.
 Of course, this depends on the production but it would be wise to stick to the brand colors.

 Let’s say you have a scene where adding location and time to it is important for the frame.
 Undeniably, the lower third is the right approach to do this, but the question is how creatively?

-Most videographers prefer creating a hierarchy so that it’s easier for the viewers to read it.
-Speaking of this example, you can display the location in larger fonts whereas time in a slightly smaller font.
+Most videographers prefer creating a hierarchy so that it's easier for the viewers to read it.
+Speaking of this example, you can display the location in larger fonts whereas time is in a slightly smaller font.
 By doing this, you’re giving prominence to the most crucial part of the information without losing focus on the frame.